LincolnG4/TermoRecorder/README.md

 # TermoRecorder
-Software to collect thermocouples data with arduino and create a ETL pipeline to this data
+The arduino records measurements from the thermocouples.
+It can run 4 measurements simultaneously.
+The measurements are saved into SD card in a '.CSV' file.
+A desktop software based on python creates an ETL pipeline to generate a dashboard to analyzes

 <img src="https://i.postimg.cc/4xnSqn5J/termo2.jpg" alt="TermoProject" width="500"/>